hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 >According to wikipedia, An [escape character](https://en.wikipedia.org/wiki/Escape_character) is a character which invokes an alternative interpretation on subsequent characters in a character sequence.

-So basically when you need to use special characters in a string, you should use escape character.
+Python has its own rules and grammar.
+Like if you need to use special character `''` in a string, you should use escape character.
+Because python regards `''` as sign of a string, if you use `''` inside of the string, it will cause invalid syntax error.
 Usually, we uses the \ (backslash) as an escape character for.
 The following are the commonly used examples.

 * `\'` means single quote
 * `\"` means double quote